Step 4: Case Synthesis

 linked

-An engineer who observes a potential safety issue outside his scope of work and expertise may appropriately report it verbally to the client and document it in field notes without including it in the final report, and need not report to public authorities if corrective action is taken within a reasonable time; however, the engineer must follow through to ensure corrective action is taken.
+An engineer who discovers potentially dangerous conditions outside his scope of work may appropriately report verbally to the client and document findings in field notes without including speculative conclusions in a final report, provided corrective action is taken within a reasonable time; however, the engineer has an obligation to follow through to ensure corrective action is taken.

 Board text parsed LLM analytical Q&C LLM Q-C linking Case text + 2A provisions